Updated: 5 days ago

 Some cam sites and video clip sites allow their models and users to region block.
 This can help prevent people you know from finding you.
 However, you should be prepared for the worst.
 If you do not want anyone in your life discovering your content then you should rethink joining.

 This is because of people who will pirate your content.
-Your content will will be screen recorded, downloaded, and shared on tube sites all across the internet.
-This is a sad fact in this industry.
+Your content will be screen recorded, downloaded, and shared on tube sites all across the internet.

 Relationships and Family